For daily wit & wisdom, sign up for the Almanac newsletter.

 What Is Companion Planting?

-One well-proven example of companion planting is Tomato and Basil, natural companions in the kitchen and garden.
-Basil repels certain insect pests such as thrips and also disorientates moths, which lay tomato hornworms.
+Tomatoes and basil are natural companions in the kitchen and garden.
+Basil repels certain insect pests, such as thrips, and also disorients moths that lay tomato hornworms.

-Here’s another example: Aphids severely crimp your crop!
+Aphids severely crimp your crop!
 But aphids can’t stand garlic!
-With this in mind, plant garlic around crops most susceptible to attack.
-For example, grow potatoes between rows of garlic to serve as a pungent bodyguard.
+With this in mind, garlic planted as a barrier makes crops less vulnerable to pest attack.
+For example, grow potatoes between rows of garlic—it serves as a pungent bodyguard.

-And many flowers are excellent companions in the vegetable garden.
-For example, nasturtiums grown close to kale, cabbage, broccoli, and any brassica crops will lure hungry caterpillars away from eating your crops!
+Nasturtium flowers grown close to kale, cabbage, broccoli, and any brassica plants will lure hungry caterpillars away from eating your crops.

 See more examples and a full chart of proven companions below!